wombleton/gitlaw-nz/acts/M/Maori Purposes Act 1931.md

     (6) Any person offending against any such bylaw shall be liable on conviction to a penalty not exceeding 5 pounds.

-    (7) All such penalties may be recovered in a summary manner, and shall be paid to the said Board and be applied as other moneys are hereinafter directed to be applied.
+    (7) All such penalties may be recovered in accordance with [Part 3][169] of the Summary Proceedings Act 1957, and shall be paid to the said Board and be applied as other moneys are hereinafter directed to be applied.

     (8) The Board is hereby empowered to lease any portion of the said reserves for such period not exceeding 21 years and subject to such rents or conditions and in such manner or form as it may think fit.